EZO Logo

 Ghost assets are hardware assets that are purchased and recorded, but they are either lost, stolen, or unusable while showing active in records.
 These assets are mentioned in the records but are not available physically.

 In the employee offboarding process, the company must retrieve the assets that the employee used.
 If the company hasn’t discovered that the assets are not returned and the data is not updated accordingly, it will fall into ghost assets.
-Since the company still views these assets as available in its stock sheet, managers can’t make an informed decision regarding the allocation or disposal of these assets.
+Since the organization still views these assets as available in its stock sheet, managers can’t make an informed decision regarding the allocation or disposal of these assets.

 Most educational institutes provide school-owned laptops to students.
-What if these assets are not returned back to the school IT admin after their use?
+What if these assets are not returned to the school IT admin after their use?

 If these computers are not tracked, they may disappear or even be stolen within a few days.
 Assets stolen or lost can pose serious risks for organizations – the loss of one hardware asset can be low cost at first, but as tracking becomes inefficient, the cost of lost assets can tremendously increase and the organization would incur additional expenses on replacing these assets.